ray-creations/ray-social-feeds-for-twitter/readme.txt

 Display clean, beautiful, highly customizable, responsive, yet powerful twitter feeds on your website from any Twitter account or your own Mentions timeline.

 == Description ==
 **Ray Social Feeds For Twitter** lets you display Twitter feeds beautifully on your website.
-You can display your own mentions timeline or tweets from any Tweeter user.
+You can display your own mentions timeline or tweets from any Twitter user.
 The feed is highly customizable and can be displayed anywhere on your site in a **List** or **Slider** format, using either shortcode or widget.

 You can **define defaults** on your Settings page.
 And can override those settings by specifying custom attributes in your shortcodes.
 Every widget & shortcode can also have its own unique settings.